 Adults need this too!
 I need 30 minutes of not hearing “mamma, mamma” coming from the back seat!
 We like to announce “Quiet Time” just after lunch, but figure out what works best for your family.

 There You Have it!

 Over 60 road trip activities for kids to keep them happy and entertained during a long family road trip.
 Did we miss something?
-Let us know in the comments!
+We always love hearing your suggestions.

 Need more advice on traveling with kids?
-Check out 21 Family Travel Tips for 2021: Best Tips for Travel with Kids
+Check out 22 Family Travel Tips: Best Tips for Travel with Kids